rougin/slytherin/UPGRADE.md

 ### Transition to PSR-15 (HTTP middlewares)

-Due to the transition to PSR-15, the `Middleware` has been reworked.
+The `Middleware` has been reworked due to the transition to the PSR-15 implementation.
 The `MiddlewareInterface` has been changed and it should be compatible with the various implementations of PSR-15:

 ``` diff
  namespace Rougin\Slytherin\Middleware;